-There are four classes of fire extinguishers – A, B, C and D – and each class can put out a different type of fire.
+There are four classes of fire extinguishers – A, B, C and D – and each class can put out a different type of fire.1a

 - Class A extinguishers will put out fires in ordinary combustibles including wood, cloth, rubber, paper, as well as many plastic materials.

 - Class B extinguishers are for use on flammable liquids like grease, gasoline, solvents, lacquers, alcohols, oils and other similar substances.

-- Class C extinguishers are suitable for use only on electrically energized fires
+- Class C extinguishers are suitable for use only on electrically energized equipment fires.

 - Class D extinguishers are designed for use on flammable metallic substances like potassium and sodium.

-Multipurpose extinguishers can be used on different types of fires and will be labeled with more than one class, like A-B, B-C or A-B-C. You can find the class label of most fire extinguishers in a pictograph on the side of the extinguisher.1
+Multipurpose extinguishers can be used on different types of fires and will be labeled with more than one class, for example A-B, B-C or A-B-C. You can find the class label of most fire extinguishers in a pictograph on the side of the extinguisher.1

 Purchasing your fire extinguisher

-Now that you know how many extinguishers you need and what types to get, you can head to the hardware store.
+Now that you know how many extinguishers you need and what types to get, you can begin shopping for the right unit for your home.
 Look for fire extinguishers that you can easily lift.
 Larger extinguishers may pack more power, but you must be able to use it properly.

 Once you've made your purchases, familiarize yourself with the fire extinguisher directions so you’ll be prepared in case you need to put out a fire.
 Typically, fire extinguishers are fairly easy to use in the case of a fire.
-Most of the types operate using the P.A.S.S. technique:
+Most fire extinguishers operate using the P.A.S.S. technique:3a

 - P. Pull the pin on the fire extinguisher in order to break the tamper seal.